Quick Details

 Unique local experience

-Nestled in Kien Hung Commune, Ha Dong Town, Hanoi, the small, but prestigious village – Da Sy has a long – standing history of forging profession.
+Nestled in Kien Hung Commune, Ha Dong Town, Hanoi, the small, but prestigious village renowned for one of Vietnam’s most historic traditional handicrafts – Da Sy forging.
+This village has a long-standing history in the forging profession, dating back several centuries.
 Historically, two blacksmith ancestors of the profession – Nguyen Thuat and Nguyen Thuan came to the village several hundred years ago and taught forging technics for locals.
-During the Vietnam wars, the village was the main source supporting weapons for Vietnam military.
-However, when peace returned to Vietnam 40 years ago, the locals returned to making to agricultural implements such as ploughs, rakes…

 -